manix17/AI-Youtube-Summarizer/ai_docs/03_options_page_integration_plan.md

 ### **1. API Key Validation**

 The current implementation simulates API key validation with a `setTimeout` function.
-We will replace this with actual API calls to the respective platforms (OpenAI, Anthropic, and Google Gemini).
+We will replace this with actual API calls to the respective platforms (OpenAI, Anthropic, OpenRouter, and Google Gemini).

 - **Create `api_tester.js`:** This new file will contain the logic for testing API keys.
 It will export a function that takes the platform, API key, and model as input and returns a promise that resolves or rejects based on the validation result.
 - **Update `background.js`:** We will add a message listener to handle API test requests from the options page.
 This listener will call the appropriate function in `api_tester.js` and send the result back to the options page.